 Nursing school seems like a blur…did I actually go through three years of blood, sweat, and tears….why yes, yes I did.
 However, the second it ends, it feels as though it happened decades ago.

 I finished nursing school at the University of San Francisco in August 2017 with my Bachelors of Science in Nursing and a minor in Neuroscience.
 Despite finishing in August, I had to wait until December 2017 to graduate with the rest of my cohort.
-During the break, I passed my NCLEX, saved up some money for loans, and gained employment at Children’s Hospital Los Angeles.
+During the break, I passed my NCLEX, saved up some money for loans, and gained employment as a Pediatric Bone Marrow Transplant Nurse.
 Because of this, my graduation was so much more to celebrate than just finishing nursing school!

 The celebrations began with my pinning ceremony.
 Pinning ceremonies date back to the 12th century.
 This longstanding tradition symbolizes your initiation into the brother/sisterhood of nursing.
 I chose my grandfather, Dr. Ronald Latimer, to pin me.
 He was one of my biggest rocks during nursing school.
 He constantly encouraged me and also helped dumb topics down for me that were difficult to understand.
 After the ceremony, my grandparents, mother, and Ian joined me for dinner.